-The essential difference between the buttons on this page and the buttons on the first page is that the time signatures are marked with dark color.
+The essential difference between the buttons on the third page and the buttons on the first page is that the time signatures are marked with dark color.
 The dark color means that the bars programmed with these buttons produce slightly different sounds.

-Here is the fourth and last page of buttons.
-Also this page contains buttons in which the time signature is marked with dark color, which means that these buttons make different sounds than the buttons on the second page.
+Also the fourth page contains buttons in which the time signature is marked with dark color, which means that these buttons make different sounds than the buttons on the second page.

-This page has buttons with dark-colored repeat signs.
-With these buttons you can make so-called long repeats.
+The fourth page has buttons with dark-colored repeat signs.
+With these buttons you can make so-called long repeats or dark repeats.
 You can have between the dark-colored repeat signs some bars that are surrounded by light-colored repeat signs.
 You can thus create so-called nested repeats, which are repeated sequences inside repeated sequences.
 You may not put the dark-colored repeat signs between light-colored repeat signs.

-The last buttons on this page make it possible to adjust the tempo in a single piece of metronomic music.
+The last buttons make it possible to adjust the tempo in a single piece of metronomic music.
 Below you'll find an example about the use of these buttons.

 Then you can program repeats.
-A single bar can be repeated if you simply press the button for the bar several times.
+A single bar will be played several times if you simply press the button for the bar several times.
 Then there are two types of buttons with which you can surround sequences of bars that will be played many times.

-Here is an example in which two bars are repeated twice, and then the sequence of these two bars is repeated three times.
+Here is an example in which two bars are played twice, and then the sequence of these two bars is repeated three times.

 The following is the same 'metronomic piece' written without the repeat buttons.